erikjhordan-rey/api-oreilly-free-books/README.md

 # api-oreilly-books-free
-Web Scraping to download books of the section "programming" from o'reilly free books
+Web Scraping to download books of the section "programming" from [o'reilly free books](http://www.oreilly.com/programming/free/).

 Libraries used on the sample project